Dana Remus: Career

-Remus joined the Obama administration, serving as Deputy Assistant to the President and Deputy Counsel for Ethics.
-After Obama left office, Remus joined the Obama Foundation as general counsel and also served as counsel to Michelle Obama.
-She left the Foundation in 2019 to become general counsel for the Joe Biden 2020 presidential campaign.
+Remus joined the Obama administration, serving in 2016 as Deputy Assistant to the President and Deputy Counsel for Ethics.
+After Obama left office, Remus joined the Obama Foundation (2017–20) as general counsel and also served as counsel to Michelle Obama.
+She left the Foundation in 2019 to become general counsel in 2020 for the Joe Biden 2020 presidential campaign.

 Biden administration

 Remus was named White House counsel on November 17, 2020.
 She left her position in July 2022 and was replaced by Stuart F. Delery.

+Remus co-lead legal offensives on behalf of the Democratic Party against third-party candidates in the 2024 United States presidential election, alongside outside lawyer Robert D. Lenhard.

 Personal life

-Dana Remus is married to Brett M. Holmgren, who serves as the Assistant Secretary of State for Intelligence and Research in the Biden administration.
-The wedding took place on January 21, 2018, in Washington, D.C., with former President Barack Obama officiating.
+Dana Remus is married to Brett M. Holmgren, who served as the assistant secretary of state for intelligence and research in the Biden administration.
+The wedding took place on January 21, 2018, in Washington, D.C., with former president Barack Obama officiating.
 The couple have one son.
+Remus was previously married to Michael J. "Mike" Irwin, a rowing coach.